Matilda Bay Brewing Company

 The Matilda Bay Brewing Company is a brewery founded in Western Australia, the first new brewery opened in Australia since World War II, and Australia's first craft brewery.
-Originating from small batches brewed for the Sail and Anchor Hotel in 1984, their main brewery opened in 1989 in a prominent building at Stirling Highway previously occupied by Ford Motor Company.
-The company was purchased by Carlton & United Breweries in the early 1990s (now part of Asahi Breweries).
+Originating from small batches brewed for the Sail and Anchor Hotel in 1984, their main brewery opened in 1989 in a prominent building at Stirling Highway previously occupied by Ford.
+The company was purchased by Carlton & United Breweries in the early 1990s.

 History

 In 1983, Phil Sexton (a former brewer for the Swan Brewery), together with Garry Gosatti, John Tollis and Ron Groves, formed Brewtech Pty Ltd to brew commercial boutique beers.
-Due to lack of support from Perth hotels, the company purchased and renovated the Freemasons Hotel on the corner of South Terrace and Henderson Street, Fremantle.
+Due to lack of support from Perth hotels, the company purchased and renovated the Freemasons Hotel on South Terrace in Fremantle.
 The hotel was renovated, a micro brewery installed and renamed the Sail and Anchor, under the banner of Anchor Brewing Company.
 The first beer, Anchor Ale, "a dark, copper-coloured, traditional ale", was produced in late 1984.

-In 1985, Brewtech opened their second venue, The Brewery Alehouse at Stirling Highway in Nedlands.
-The company also established a second micro brewery at 31 Carrington Street in Nedlands, which housed the Matilda Bay Brewing Company and began producing beers in 1985.
+In 1985, Brewtech opened its second venue, The Brewery Alehouse on Stirling Highway in Nedlands.
+The company also established a second microbrewery at 31 Carrington Street in Nedlands, which housed the Matilda Bay Brewing Company and began producing beers in 1985.
 In 1986, the company launched its first wheat beer, Redback, which went on to be one of the company's best commercial successes.
-In 1987, Brewtech Pty Ltd changed their name to Brewtech Limited, following which they made the decision to consolidate their business under the Matilda Bay Brewing Company banner.
-The company purchased another three outlets in Perth (including the Queens Hotel in Highgate and the Brass Monkey in Northbridge).
+In 1987, Brewtech Pty Ltd changed its name to Brewtech Limited, following which it made the decision to consolidate its business under the Matilda Bay Brewing Company banner.
+The company purchased another three outlets in Perth, including the Queens Hotel in Highgate and the Brass Monkey in Northbridge.